Back to Freepik Calendar

 Hill lands, the natural light of a yellowish green

-Hills lands, also called sushi for some, is a vibrant color.
+Hills lands, also called sushi for some, is one of the most vibrant Earth Day colors.
 It’s a yellowish green tone that creates energetic designs.
 This hue is perfect for the Earth day palette because it evokes a feeling of renewal.
 It’s the hue of sprouts, fresh cut grass, and youth.
 This type of green it’s also connected with wealth–dollar bills are green, for example.
 In the health arena, it’s usually employed to raise awareness for mental health conditions like childhood depression or mood disorders, but also for muscular dystrophy and Lyme disease.
 Earth Day is about celebrating nature and its beauty.
 Unleash your strength with this bright hill lands green and protect the environment.

 • HEX rgb(255, 213, 82)